petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference.md

 | Collection Filter (Available 7.4+) | Adds an element for filtering a collection display using a vocabulary or category.                                                                                                                                                                                                                                                                                                                                |
 | Content Ratings                    | Adds an element for rating a content item.                                                                                                                                                                                                                                                                                                                                                                        |

-    ```{note}
+    !!! note
         Collection Filter fragments used in Collection Display fragments only work if mapped to object collection providers or blueprint collection providers.
-    ```

 <!--| Knowledge Base Article Navigation (Available 7.4 U_+/GA_+) | I moved this comment because it was breaking the admonition.
 It was on top of it originally. |-->